LilyCloudRust/LilyCloudProto/docs/Database Design.md

 | `started_at`   | `TIMESTAMP` | Timestamp when the task started                            |
 | `completed_at` | `TIMESTAMP` | Timestamp when the task completed                          |
 | `updated_at`   | `TIMESTAMP` | Timestamp when the task was last updated                   |

+\* : `dst_dirs` is a JSON array because when restoring files from trash, there could be multiple destination directories.

 ## Trash Information Table